GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

         api.getRecentCheckins = apiMethod.bind(api, 'checkins/recent', undefined);
     })(foursquare);
+    ```

+## Under the hood

-Now there is a lot going on in this (it is OAuth after all), but the critical part of the Chrome Process is the method called `launchAuthFlow` this will open a new Window that is isolated from your application (no one can query on inspect it) and handle the authentication part.
+Now there is a lot going on in this (it is OAuth after all), but the critical part in the Chrome side is the method called `launchAuthFlow`.
+This will open a new window that is isolated from your application - no one can query on inspect it - and will handle the authentication part.

-What is happening under the hood is as follows:

-* Finally, the user is directed to the callback URL which Chrome is listening out for and it will fire the callback event registered in your `launchAuthFlow` call.
-The `launchAuthFlow` recieves the URL that was the final redirect target from the authentication flow which in nearly all cases includes the information your app will need to identify the user - in our case the Access Token (which then needs to be exchanged.
-The joys of OAuth).
+Finally, the user is directed to the callback URL which Chrome is listening out for and it will fire the callback event registered in your `launchAuthFlow` call.
+The `launchAuthFlow` receives the URL that was the final redirect target from the authentication flow which in nearly all cases includes the information your app will need to identify the user - in our case, the request token (which then needs to be exchanged by an access token... the joys of OAuth).

-This is really cool (at least Paul Kinlan thinks so).
+This is really cool.
 We have a wrapper to Foursquare's authentication mechanism, and a way to call the API.
 Now that we can do this, we really really need to be able to do something useful with it.

 So in your `TODO` Javascript file, we need to hook up the API.

 Lets create a button for Sign-in.

+    ```html
     <button id="signing">Sign-in</button>
+    ```

 Now we need to make this button do something.
 Luckily Angular lets us do some cool stuff here, all we need to do is add items to the model that contains todos.

+    ```js
     var onSuccess = function(data) { };
     var onError = function(data) { };
     foursquare.getRecentCheckins(onSuccess, onError);
+    ```

-We will leave it up to the reader to make sure that every time the app is loaded, the new Data is fetched.
-(Hint, chrome.app.onLaunched evevent).
+We will leave it up to the reader to make sure that every time the app is loaded, the new data is fetched. (hint: chrome.app.runtime.onLaunched event).

-Now, after all this, you might argue, why is putting locations into my Todo list important if I had already been to the place.
-My answer would be: that is a good question. ;) - but you got to see the Chrome Identity API in action.
+Now, after all this, you might argue, why is putting locations into my Todo list important if I had already been at the place.
+That is a good question. ;) - but you got to see the Chrome Identity API in action.